Phystesting/cwtoken/README.md

   Returns a raw query object for executing a fully specified URL.

 - client.get_endpoints() -> list[str]
   Fetches available API endpoints from the PostgREST spec.
-Useful for discovery.

 - client.last_response() -> dict | str | None
   Returns the raw JSON or text of the last HTTP response made by the client.